naikamal/Django/README.md

 # MyWebsite - Django Practice Project

 Welcome to MyWebsite, a Django practice project inspired by Corey Schafer's website with personal modifications.
-This project aims to enhance My Django skills by replicating and customizing the structure of a real-world website.
+This project aims to enhance my Django skills by replicating and customizing the structure of a real-world website.

 ## Project Setup